Hate being stuck in traffic?

 The folks over at Smart Growth America, a nonprofit that looks at how metropolitan expansion affects quality of life, among other things, were the bearers of this disturbing news.

 “That’s more than 13 people per day, or one person every hour and 46 minutes,” reads the report.
 “It’s the equivalent of a jumbo jet full of people crashing — with no survivors — every single month.”

-The Washington, D.C., company also released a map of fatalities, provided by the National Highway Transportation Safety Administration.
-A total of 495 fatalities from 2008-2017 were excluded due to poor location data.
-The study identified states with the highest pedestrian fatality rate per 100,000 people.
+The Washington, D.C., company also released a a map of fatalities, provided by the National Highway Transportation Safety Administration.
+(A total of 495 fatalities from 2008-2017 were excluded due to poor location data.)

 So, how did Florida fare?

 We took the top six slots in the entire country, with 5,433 pedestrian deaths tallied in the study’s time period.